Blue Cat Audio - Software Made by Musicians for Musicians

 Upward Compressor

 The upward compressor can create interesting effects but can be problematic in the case of noisy input signals because it will magnify background noise.
-In this case you should first apply a gate in your signal chain to get rid of this noise before.
+In this case you should first apply a gate in your signal chain to get rid of this noise before or use the depth parameter to limit the gain increase.

 Custom Shapes